 One major plot point that puzzled me for a long time was this: Do I have Chris and Sienna having an affair?
 I ran with it for a long time, allowing it to settle into the background in my mind as I wrote the book.
 But it didn’t sit comfortably with me; it seemed contrived that they would, but I could always choose to let Becky believe they were.
 This had advantages in that the romantic cliché never really happened; that it showed Becky’s mental weakness (being unable to reason with herself, and being unable to fully prove the affair), but it showed her cunning too, in that she kept Sienna on a leash right until the end.

 Coupled to that dilemma was another.
-If Chris and Sienna were having an affair, would Chris and Sienna run away with the money?
+If Chris and Sienna were having an affair, would they run away with the money?
 Well of course they would.
 But Chris wouldn’t leave Becky to pick up the pieces of his betrayal of the police – no way, not after twenty-odd years together.

 So maybe he left provision for her?
 Maybe he left the first million so that she could find it after he and Sienna had split.
 Hmm, okay, but I still don’t think the affair would have happened, and Chris wouldn’t leave her to fend for herself – he just wouldn’t.